openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/9_classes.rst

    class B extends A {} // No constructor in B
    // During compilation of B
    class B extends A { constructor () { super () } } // Default constructor added
-   // And it leads to compile-time error as default constructor is not marked as throws
+   // that leads to compile-time error as default constructor is not marked as throws
    // but it calls super() which throws